cozy/cozy-docs/src/documents/hack/first-app.html.md

 ### Get ready

 Get the template:

 ```bash
 cd cozy-dev/ # where you start the VM
 git clone https://github.com/mycozycloud/cozy-tutorial.git && cd cozy-tutorial
 npm install
 ```

+Here is how the folders and files are organized:

 * public/ : this is where we will have our public assets (html pages, styles, images, javascripts)
 * package.json : holds your app information and dependencies.